-Key topics: THE ROLE OF SOCIAL SCIENCES; THE ROLE OF THE STATE; THE IMMEASURABLE IMPACT OF A FATHER AND A MOTHER
+Key topics: THE ROLE OF SOCIAL SCIENCES; THE ROLE OF THE STATE;

-The social sciences, as well as the biological sciences, play an important part in supporting the truth that children need a mother and a father who are united as wife and husband.52 Multiple studies demonstrate that children are not simply "adaptable" to any family structure but that the best environment for children is a home with a loving mother and father (not simply "two parents," but a mother and a father).53
+THE IMMEASURABLE IMPACT OF A FATHER AND A MOTHER

-However, although social science can do much good in support of an authentic quest for the truth, some studies can be misleading.
-In approaching the conclusions of the social sciences, it is important to remember that studies are often highly dependent on the perspective of the person(s) leading the study, as well as the selected data and control groups.
+The social sciences, as well as the biological sciences, play an important part in supporting the truth that children need a mother and a father who are united as wife and husband.
+Multiple studies demonstrate that children are not simply "adaptable" to any family structure but that the best environment for children is a home with a loving mother and father (not simply "two parents," but a mother and a father).
+Si sciences, it is important to remember that studies are often highly dependent on the perspective of the person(s) leading the study, as well as the selected data and control groups.
 Properly interpreting studies can be quite tricky, especially when certain studies aim to support a specific agenda or ideology.
 The social sciences, like any other science, require adequate criteria of truth and a proper recognition of their circumscribed methods.
-The Church's social doctrine is an important reference point here, because it includes respect for the truth and the inviolable dignity of the human person.54 Just because a study states a conclusion does not always mean that the truth has been reached.
+The Church's social doctrine is an important reference point here, because it includes respect for the truth and the inviolable dignity of the human person.
+Just because a study states a conclusion does not always mean that the truth has been reached.